Green MP Tuiono 'considering' a tilt at co-leadership

 He said the vote had come as a shock to him.

-"It's been clear for a while that there has been some disaffection with me, but I had understood that to be primarily amongst members who didn't support the Party's decision to go into Government, or the compromises that come with the progress.
+"It's been clear for a while that there has been some disaffection with me, but I had understood that to be primarily among members who didn't support the party's decision to go into Government, or the compromises that come with the progress.

 "I want to acknowledge that I understand that the vote wasn't just about that.
-If I'm honest, I've found it hard to get the mix right between being a minister and a Co-leader and, quite clearly given the vote last weekend, I haven't quite nailed it."
+If I'm honest, I've found it hard to get the mix right between being a minister and a co-leader and, quite clearly given the vote last weekend, I haven't quite nailed it."

 He said he knew he needed to rebuild trust with some of the membership and was committed to doing that.

-"As much as I have been frustrated by some of the criticism, as Co-leader I need to listen and be there for anyone who has legitimate criticism.
-That is part of the job and that is why we have the mechanism to re-open nominations every year, to ensure that our Co-leaders are responsive to those who do have concerns."
+"As much as I have been frustrated by some of the criticism, as co-leader I need to listen and be there for anyone who has legitimate criticism.
+That is part of the job and that is why we have the mechanism to reopen nominations every year, to ensure that our co-leaders are responsive to those who do have concerns."